zopencommunity/meta/docs/workshop/intro.md

 Once you've commited your change, typically the next step is to push your changes to remote.

-## Module 4: Building existing Zopen Community (20 mins)
+## Module 4: Building existing zopen community (20 mins)

-Now that you've gained some experience with using the Zopen Community, let's attempt to build an existing open source project.
+Now that you've gained some experience with using the zopen community, let's attempt to build an existing open source project.

 We will use `which` as an existing ported tools to z/OS.